Home Majors Paper Science and Engineering

-Paper Science and Engineering Degree
+Paper Science and Engineering

 Students study the chemistry, manufacturing processes, and engineering of paper, packaging, and forest-based biomaterials.
 Graduates typically pursue careers in the pulp and paper industry, packaging companies, and biomaterials research, often in process engineering and product development roles.
 Despite digital trends, the packaging industry is booming, and paper engineers are pivoting toward sustainable biomaterials.

-What Paper Science and Engineering Graduates Do
+What Paper Science and Engineering graduates do

 Your career will likely begin on the floor of a massive paper or packaging mill as a process engineer.
 You won’t just be at a desk; you’ll be troubleshooting a multi-million dollar paper machine, figuring out why a batch of pulp isn’t meeting spec, or running trials to reduce water usage.
 Your focus is on optimizing a specific part of a complex manufacturing system.
 As you gain experience, you’ll advance to a senior role leading larger projects or move into management, where your job becomes overseeing engineering teams, budgets, and production schedules for an entire plant.
 The path to becoming an engineering professor is also a strong, growing option for those with industry experience.